 Use the Groups filter to only view private manager assessment answers for certain groups/hierarchies.

 Use the Review cycles filter to select one or more cycle, giving you a list of all private manager assessment answers for all of the selected cycles.
 This allows you to review answers from more than one cycle at a time.

 Use the Answer filter to see only the reviews whose answer matches your selection.
 For example: I only want to see people who are "ready for promotion", so I filter by 'Yes'.

 Answer distribution tab

 The 'Answer distribution' tab provides insight into a specific question, how reviewers responded to this question by % and per participant, as well as download options.

 If you would like to quickly switch and view answers to a different private manager assessment question, you can do so using the dropdown shown below.

-The bottom 'Download' button, to the right of the Individuals chart, will provide you with a full list of all participants and how their reviewer answered each question.
-This report is more granular than the above download option and closely reflects what you see in the 'Individuals' chart.
+The lower Download button, to the right of the Individuals chart, will provide you with a full list of all participants and how the manager answered each question.
+This report is more granular than the above download option and closely reflects what you see in the Individuals list.
 It includes the following fields: Participant, Reviewer, Reviewer answer, Review cycle, Comment, Date answered.

 Compare groups tab